Social Icons

 Directed by David Twohy

-This new installation into the Riddick franchise is just a waste of time, after the long wait I was taken through a solo run which you will notice is similar to what we got from Pitch Black (2000) (the first movie of the franchise), but after we have witnessed Riddick in an environment where he can run free and be a menace, which is what the second installment (The Chronicles of Riddick (2004)) in the franchise showed.
-I felt taken for a ride when I found myself taken back to the old ways of odd dialogues, action scenes that were just plain and simple and worse of all a restricted environment.
+This new installment in the Riddick franchise feels like a waste of time.
+After a long wait, I was taken through a solo run that feels similar to what we got in Pitch Black (2000), the first movie in the franchise.
+But after seeing Riddick in an environment where he could run free and be a menace—which The Chronicles of Riddick (2004), the second installment, delivered—I felt taken for a ride.
+This movie brings back odd dialogues, plain and simple action scenes, and, worst of all, a restricted environment.

-David Twohy and Vin Diesel decided to take the character through a phase that may look like the end of the franchise, what they delivered will not make someone new to the franchise jump on board and in a way I had to struggle to keep awake while watching this movie, something you will not expect when you are watching a Riddick movie.
+David Twohy and Vin Diesel decided to take the character through a phase that might feel like the end of the franchise.
+What they delivered won’t win over anyone new to the series, and I even struggled to stay awake while watching—something you wouldn’t expect from a Riddick movie.
+It’s a shame because the potential was there, but it just didn’t deliver.

-The plot has our hero stranded on a dead planet, after the incident with the Necromonger in the second movie, where he became their Lord Marshall.
+The plot has our hero stranded on a dead planet after the events of the second movie, where he became the Lord Marshal of the Necromongers.

-Riddick was finding it hard to live the caged life of being a ruler, he refused to become a Necromonger which led many to turn against him.
-Riddick strikes a deal with Commander Vaako, for the location of Furya and a ship to take him there, in exchange for Vaako becoming the next Lord Marshall.
+Riddick found it hard to live the caged life of a ruler.
+He refused to become a Necromonger, which led many to turn against him.
+He strikes a deal with Commander Vaako: in exchange for the location of Furya and a ship to take him there, Vaako would become the next Lord Marshal.

-I don’t feel the acting the worth commending at all, Vin Diesel and the CGI is where all the budget went because all the other actors in the movie were just below standard, when you merge that with a screenplay that started more like I Am Legend (Will Smith in 2007), and what you have is a movie that will bore you.
+I don’t feel the acting is worth commending at all.
+It seems like the budget went entirely to Vin Diesel and the CGI because the rest of the cast was below standard.
+Combine that with a screenplay that starts off feeling like I Am Legend (Will Smith, 2007), and you’ve got a movie that’s bound to bore you.

-I do wish I didn’t watch this, I won’t say I saw this happening because truly I was expecting this movie to be a hit (from my view that is).
+I wish I hadn’t watched this.
+I can’t say I saw it coming because, honestly, I was expecting this movie to be a hit (at least from my perspective).

-If you are feeling some Riddick blues, watch The Chronicles of Riddick (2004).
+If you’re feeling some Riddick blues, just rewatch The Chronicles of Riddick (2004).
+It’s a far better representation of what this franchise can be.

 World War Z (2013)